district10/blog/_posts/post-0087-leetcode.md

 :   Implement the following operations of a stack using queues.

-    * push(x) -- Push element x onto stack.
+    * `push(x)` -- Push element `x` onto stack.
-    * pop() -- Removes the element on top of the stack.
+    * `pop()` -- Removes the element on top of the stack.
-    * top() -- Get the top element.
+    * `top()` -- Get the top element.
-    * empty() -- Return whether the stack is empty.
+    * `empty()` -- Return whether the stack is empty.

-    Notes:
+    Notes

-    * You must use only standard operations of a queue -- which means only push to back, peek/pop from front, size, and is empty operations are valid.
+      ~ You must use only standard operations of a queue -- which means only push to back, peek/pop from front, size, and is empty operations are valid.
-    * Depending on your language, queue may not be supported natively.
+      ~ Depending on your language, queue may not be supported natively.
 You may simulate a queue by using a list or deque (double-ended queue), as long as you use only standard operations of a queue.
-    * You may assume that all operations are valid (for example, no pop or top operations will be called on an empty stack).
+      ~ You may assume that all operations are valid (for example, no pop or top operations will be called on an empty stack).
 </div>

 ~~~ {#line517 .c}